vuw-research-computing/raapoi-docs/docs/examples.md

   223.0818
 ```

 So in thise case the GPU was considerably faster.
-Matlab can do this a bit faster on the CPU if you give it **less** CPUs, the optimum appears to be around 20, but it still takes 177s.
+Matlab can do this a bit faster on the CPU if you give it **fewer** CPUs, the optimum appears to be around 20, but it still takes 177s.
 Again, optimise your resource requests for your problem, less can sometimes be more, however the GPU easily wins  in this case.

 ## Job Arrays - running many similar jobs